 Identifying ecological constraints early in the development planning process can help avoid costly delays and complications further down the line.

 Early recognition of ecological enhancement opportunities can also pay dividends if they align with wider biodiversity policies and objectives.
 As sustainable development principles acknowledge the need to improve biodiversity and ecosystem services.

 Phlorum offer a wide range of ecology surveys; get in touch with our ecology experts for your FREE consultation.

 Types of Ecological Surveys

-The usual progress of ecological assessment in relation to planning is to carry out an initial survey to establish habitats that might be valuable and/or have potential to support protected species.
-From this preliminary assessment, more detailed surveys and/or recommendations for suitable habitat creation and improvement can be offered.
+The usual progress of ecological assessment in relation to planning is to carry out an initial Preliminary Ecological Appraisal.
+From this, recommendations for habitat enhancements, or if required, further surveys, can be made.

 If you do not see the service you require above, please don’t hesitate to contact one of our expert consultants, who will be happy to offer advice based on your specific needs and circumstances.